kernow/Google-Chrome-News/README.md

 # Getting Setup

-To run this Google Chrom App you will need to have the latest [Google Chrome Canary](https://tools.google.com/dlpage/chromesxs/) installed with a few of the options changed.
-Open the [chrome://flags/](chrome://flags/) page and eneable the following settings:
+To run this Google Chrome App you will need to have the latest [Google Chrome Canary](https://tools.google.com/dlpage/chromesxs/) installed with a few of the options changed.
+Open the [chrome://flags/](chrome://flags/) page and enable the following settings:

 * Browser Plugin (set to "Everywhere")
 * Experimental Extension APIs